-Chapter II of the DA proposal provides rules relating to access to data both in B2B and B2C contexts.
-Data access right applies only to physical, movable products that obtain, generate or collect, through their physical components, data concerning their performance, use or environment and that can communicate that data via a publicly available electronic communications service (often referred to collectively as the IoT).194 This also covers the data generated by related services the absence of which would prevent the product from performing its functions.195 Related services need not be directly provided by the seller, renter or lessor but could be offered by a third party.196 Data access right specifically covers virtual assistants which serve as an interface to reach content or activate IoT objects- acting as a gateway to record significant amounts of relevant data on how users interact with the products.
-Considering that the design requirement may turn out to be burdensome for microand small enterprises, Chapter II does not apply to data generated by the use of products manufactured or related services provided by micro or small enterprises (Article 7(1)).
+Chapter II of the DA provides rules on access to product data and related services both in B2B and B2C contexts.
+The data access right applies only to physical, movable products that obtain, generate or collect, through their physical components or operating systems, data concerning their performance, use or environment and that can communicate that data via a publicly available electronic communications service, a physical connection, or on-device access (often referred to collectively as the IoT).209 This also covers the data generated by products that are connected to a relate service at the time of the purchase, rent or lease, the absence of which would prevent the product from performing one or more of its functions, or which is subsequently connected to the product by the manufacturer or a third party to add to or adapt the functionality of the connected product.210

+Recital 15 outlines what is considered "product data" and what "related service data".
+Raw data, also known as source or primary data which refer to data points that are automatically generated without any further form of processing, as well as data which have been pre-processed for the purpose of making them understandable and useable prior to subsequent processing and analysis fall within the scope of the DA.
+That would be for example data collected from a single sensor or a connected group of sensors for the purpose of making the collected data comprehensible for wider use-cases by determining a physical quantity or quality or the change in a physical quantity, such as temperature, pressure, flowrate, audio, pH value, liquid level, position, acceleration or speed.
+The data access right specifically covers virtual assistants which serve as an interface to reach content or activate IoT objects- acting as a gateway to record significant amounts of relevant data on how users interact with the products.
+Considering that the design requirement may turn out to be burdensome for micro-and small enterprises, Chapter II does not apply to data generated by the use of products manufactured or related services provided by micro, small and medium enterprises, subject to the conditions set out in Article 7.